#EndSARS: Umahi decries police extortion, brutality in Ebonyi

 The protesters, who insisted they did not have a leader, finally allowed Mr Stephen Ugamah to speak on their behalf.

-“We also want the harassment and extorton of Ekeaba police station investigated, activities of the local government area tax collectors among others,” he said.
-(NAN)
+“We also want the harassment and extortion of Ekeaba police station investigated, activities of the local government area tax collectors among others,” he said.

 Comments